giffordlabcvr/DIGS-tool/README.txt

 This package comprises a framework for performing bi-directional BLAST-based screening of biological sequence databases.

-In bidrectional BLAST-based screening, a set of 'probe' sequences are used to search one or more 'target' sequence files (typically large files, such as chromosome assemblies, or collections of whole genome shotgun (WGS) contigs).
-Sequences in target files that disclose above-threshold similarity to probes are extracted and 'genotyped' in a second similarity search, wherein they are compared to a set of 'reference' sequences representing genetic diversity among the sequences under investigation.

 The database-integrated genome screening (DIGS) tool is designed for use with locally stored genome data.
 It requires the BLAST+ program suite to perform sequence similarity searches, and captures data in MySQL database tables.